harvardfop/harvardfop.github.io/_posts/1111-11-11-backcountry-living.md

 #### Fire

 We discourage fires.
-They are dangerous (especially given how flammable synthetic clothing is).
+They are dangerous to people (especially given how flammable synthetic clothing is) and to the environment.
 Fires should only be made if there is already an existing fire pit and plenty of dead wood on the ground.
 If you do make a fire, wood should be gathered at least 200 yards away from the campsite.
 No one should hold a stick which is lit on one end.
 Do not break off any branches to do it, and make sure all wood is burned to white ash, and then make sure it is completely out by pouring lots of water on it.
 Use common sense about proximity to sleeping site and about wind dangers.
 Also, pay attention to whether fires are banned in your area.
 One way to create the fire atmosphere without a real fire is to bring candles and sit around them instead.
-But be very careful with any flame: watch out for dry leaves and wood as well as student clothing and equipment.
+But be very careful with any flame (including the stove); watch out for dry leaves and wood as well as student clothing and equipment.
+You can also use a headlamp pointing into a water bottle.

 ### Hygiene